stormwindy/Qi-Table/docs/_includes/pages/budget.md

 ## Estimated Cost of Mass Production

 The following costs are only estimates, based on the retail prices.
-This mean that the prices also includes the cost of the workforce, R&D, shipping and guarantees.
-In later iteration of the software, it can be sold as a service with a subscriptions.
+This means the prices also include the cost of the workforce, research and development, shipping and guarantees.
+In later iterations of the software, it can be sold as a service with subscriptions.

 <table style="margin-left: auto; margin-right: auto;"><caption>Table 3: Cost for each costumer table</caption>
 <thead>